 Skip advert

 Advertisement - Article continues below

 However, there are many different permutations to consider and which model you choose and how you spec it will have a direct bearing on the way it drives.
 Entry-level Sport models have the basic chassis set up which features BMW’s lift-related damper technology which is aimed at controlling body movement under acceleration and braking.
-M Sport models feature the same damper technology but with stiffer settings while the Adaptive dampers (that are only available as part of the optional M Sport Plus Package) are switchable, offering a supple ride in Comfort mode and a significantly firmer one in Sport.
+M Sport models feature the same damper technology but with stiffer settings while the optional adaptive dampers are switchable, offering a supple ride in Comfort mode and a significantly firmer one in Sport.

 On the standard Sport suspension, it shouldn’t come as much of a surprise that the ride quality offered is the best of the bunch, especially on smaller wheels with normal tyres.
-Driven hard and its limitations do eventually come to the fore, there’s a fair amount of bodyroll and ultimately the chassis does lose its composure, coming a little unstuck on dips and crests.
+But push hard and its limitations come to the fore; there’s a fair amount of body roll and the chassis can lose its composure, coming a little unstuck on dips and crests.

-The best compromise comes at a cost, and that’s with the M Sport Plus package.
-The adaptive dampers are slightly softer than the Sport set up in Comfort mode and a modicum firmer than the M Sport in Sport mode.
-The ride is good, if not quite as exceptional as in the Sport model thanks to the addition of 19-inch wheels, but a car with the M Sport Plus package does offer the best compromise between a supple ride and handling prowess.
+The best compromise comes at a cost, and that’s with the M Sport equipped with adaptive dampers.
+The setup is slightly softer than the Sport model in Comfort mode and a modicum firmer than the fixed M Sport dampers in Sport mode.
+The ride is good, if not quite as exceptional as in the Sport model thanks to larger 19-inch wheels, but the switchable dampers do offer the best compromise between a supple ride and handling prowess.

 As you would expect, the range-topping M340i xDrive is the most capable of the bunch, with incredible point-to-point pace.
-Refinement is impressive overall, but tackle some of Britain's trickier roads and ride can become harsh and fidgety – steering is also severely lacking in feel which knocks its outright driver appeal.
-This aside, the M340i is an impressive sports saloon for day-to-day use, and doesn't have much in the way of competition in 2024...
+Refinement is impressive overall, but tackle some of Britain's trickier roads and ride can become harsh and fidgety – steering is also severely lacking in feel, which knocks its outright driver appeal.
+This aside, the M340i is an impressive sports saloon for day-to-day use, and while its xDrive system offers the security you’d expect from four-wheel drive, it’s willing to play too.
+The balance between slip and traction is beautifully judged, giving you freedom to shift the car’s attitude with the throttle but pulling you straight on exit.

+Skip advert